slomkowski/mumsi/README.md

+**I do not maintain this project and [mumlib](https://github.com/slomkowski/mumlib) any longer, but some new features and bugfixes have been implemented in the [forks](https://github.com/slomkowski/mumsi/network).
+Check them out!**

 # *mumsi* - SIP to Mumble gateway

 SIP to Mumble gateway based on PJSIP stack and *mumlib* library.
 It registers to SIP registrar and listens for incoming